 Microsoft has released new Work Trend Index insights for leaders and employees, and announced it is bringing Microsoft 365 Copilot to more customers

-The 2023 Work Trend Index surveyed 31,000 people across industries in 31 countries – including Thailand and 13 other markets in Asia Pacific – as well as trillions of signals from emails, meetings, and chats across Microsoft 365, plus labor trends on LinkedIn.
+The 2023 Work Trend Index surveyed 31,000 people across industries in 31 countries including 14 Asia Pacific markets* as well as trillions of signals from emails, meetings, and chats across Microsoft 365, plus labor trends on LinkedIn.
 The data shows that the pace of work has accelerated faster than humans can keep up, and it’s impacting innovation.
 Next-generation AI will lift the weight of work.
 Organizations that move first to embrace AI will break the cycle — increasing creativity and productivity for everyone.

-“AI represents a whole new way of working, as it moves from autopilot to copilot, freeing us from digital debt and fuelling innovation,” said Supanee Anuwongworavet, Deputy Managing Director – Marketing & Operations, Microsoft Thailand.
+“AI represents a whole new way of working, as it moves from autopilot to copilot, freeing us from digital debt and fueling innovation,” said Vinod Muralidharan, general manager Modern Work, Microsoft Asia.

 The report shares three key insights for business leaders as they look to understand and responsibly adopt AI for their organizations:

-- There’s a new AI-employee alliance: For employees, the promise of relief outweighs job loss fears and managers are looking to empower employees with AI, not replace.
-While 66% of respondents in Thailand say they’re worried AI will replace their jobs, even more – 86% – would delegate as much work as possible to AI in order to lessen their workloads.
-9 in 10 Thai workers would be comfortable using AI not just for administrative tasks but also analytical work and creative aspects of their role.
-Meanwhile, Thai business leaders are 1.3x more likely to say that AI would be most valuable in their workplace by boosting productivity rather than cutting headcount.
+- There’s a new AI-employee alliance: For employees, the promise of relief outweighs job loss fears and managers are looking to empower employees with AI, not replace them.
+While 58% of respondents in Asia Pacific say they’re worried AI will replace their jobs, even more – 78% – would delegate as much work as possible to AI in order to lessen their workloads.
+In Asia Pacific, 3 in 4 people would be comfortable using AI not just for administrative tasks but also analytical work and creative aspects of their role.
+Meanwhile, leaders are 1.9x more likely to say that AI would be most valuable in their workplace by boosting productivity rather than cutting headcount.

 - Every employee needs AI aptitude: Every employee, not just AI experts, will need new core competencies such as prompt engineering in their day to day.
-90% of leaders in Thailand anticipate employees will need new skills in the AI era.
-And 86% of Thai workers say currently they don’t have the right capabilities to get their work done.
+85% of leaders in Asia Pacific anticipate employees will need new skills in the AI era.
+And 71% of people in Asia Pacific say currently they don’t have the right capabilities to get their work done.
 This new, in-demand and AI-centric skillset will have ripple effects across everything from resumes to job postings.

-To empower businesses in the AI era, Microsoft has introduced the Microsoft 365 Copilot Early Access Program with an initial wave of 600 enterprise customers worldwide in an invitation-only paid preview program.
+To empower businesses in the AI era, Microsoft is also introducing the Microsoft 365 Copilot Early Access Program with an initial wave of 600 enterprise customers worldwide in an invitation-only paid preview program.
 In addition, the following new capabilities will be added to Microsoft 365 Copilot and Microsoft Viva: